Mina-Fsh/Chatbots-with-conversation-repair-strategies/data/nlu/nlu.md

 - can i seem my transactions with [target](vendor_name)
 - search transactions

-## intent:thankyou
-- thank you goodbye
-- okay thank you goodbye
-- thank you bye
-- um okay thank you good bye
-- thank you
-- and thats all thank you and good bye
-- okay thank you
-- thanks
-- thanks goodbye
-- thank you and good bye

 ## intent:transfer_money
 - I want to pay John
 - I want to transfer $100 to Bob